Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_78_1.png)

-Nothing unexpected here.
-Terrible accuracy and no good scores for Mean Squared Error or r-squared scores.
-So, Price and Genre tags aren't able to really be predicted with this dataset, it would seem.
+Nothing unexpected here, the model achieved terrible Mean Squared Error and r-squared scores.
+So, Price and Genre tags can't be predicted with this dataset.

-Before we call it a day, let's take a look at the correlations that can be found when basing the data off of specific values in differing columns.
-Though we could extend this idea further, let's drill down on developers only for now.
-First we'll make a list of the top 30 developers by title count, then iterate through the list picking out each developers data.
+Before we throw in the towel, let's take a look at the correlations that can be found when drilling down on specific columns.
+We could extend this drill down to any column, instead we'll focus our drill down on the Developer_Primary column.
+We'll begin by making a Dataframe of the top 30 developers, aggregated by title count.
+Then we'll iterate through all of our data, picking out each developer'/s data.
 This will make it so that we can identify any correlations within specific developer's available data.

 ```python
 # Start out with a clean data set, then filter down the developers by title counts.